bloock/bloock-managed-api/README.md

 3. **Run the Docker Image with Environment Variables:**

-    - Run the following command to start the Bloock Identity Managed API container while passing the `config.txt` file as an environment variable source:
+    - Run the following command to start the Bloock Managed API container while passing the `.env` file as an environment variable source:

      ```bash
-     docker run --env-file config.txt -p 8080:8080 bloock/managed-api
+     docker run --env-file .env -p 8080:8080 bloock/managed-api
      ```

-    - This command maps the `config.txt` file into the container, ensuring that the API reads its configuration from the file.
+    - This command maps the `.env` file into the container, ensuring that the API reads its configuration from the file.
 Viper automatically read these environment variables and make them accessible to the code.

 4. **Access the API:**

-    - After running the Docker image, the Bloock Identity Managed API will be accessible at `http://localhost:8080`.
+    - After running the Docker image, the Bloock Managed API will be accessible at `http://localhost:8080`.

     - You can now make API requests to interact with the service.

-By following these steps, you can quickly deploy the Bloock Identity Managed API as a Docker container with your customized configuration.
+By following these steps, you can quickly deploy the Bloock Managed API as a Docker container with your customized configuration.

 ### Option 2: Use Docker Compose with Database Containers